synle/sqlui-native/README.md

 ![64](https://user-images.githubusercontent.com/3792401/160178384-638de88f-1712-4419-aed4-b1ef79e5d82a.png)

 `sqlui-native` is a simple UI client for most SQL Engines written in Electron.
-It is compatible with most desktop OS's and support most dialects of RMBDs like MySQL, Microsoft SQL Server, Postgres, SQLite, Cassandra, MongoDB and Redis.
+It is compatible with most desktop OS's and support most dialects of RMBDs like MySQL, Microsoft SQL Server, Postgres, SQLite, Cassandra, MongoDB, Redis and Azure CosmosDB.
 It supports multiple Windows, so you can have different sets of queries and connections side by side.
 The connections and queries are all stored locally, so you can continue where you left off in later visits.

 ## Downloads